 Child Mind Institute

-Cameron Craddock, PhD, is the director of imaging for the Center for the Developing Brain and Research Scientist at the Child Mind Institute.
+Cameron Craddock, PhD, is a Volunteer Research Scientist at the Child Mind Institute.
 An internationally recognized neuroimaging researcher, he brings extensive knowledge of MRI image acquisition and analysis methods to CMI in support of several research initiatives.
 Dr. Craddock leads work in the Center for the Developing Brain aimed at creating innovative experimental approaches to understanding how brain function and structure are impacted by mental illness and neurodevelopment.
 He has been involved with the Child Mind Institute’s research projects from their inception, and he is also the advisor of Matthew Doherty, CMI’s first Endeavor Scientist.

 His dissertation, “Support Vector Classification Analysis of Resting State Functional Connectivity fMRI,” was completed under the advisement of Dr. Helen Mayberg and Dr. Xiaoping Hu.
 After receiving his PhD, he completed a post-doctoral fellowship in the laboratory of Dr. Stephen LaConte.